JHU-PL-Lab/www-fpse/lecture/variants.md

 ### Polymorphic Variants Very Briefly

 * OCaml has an additional form of variant which has different syntax and is overlapping in uses: *polymorphic variants*
-* A better term would be "inferred variants" - you don't need to declare them via `type`.
+* A better term might be "inferred variants" - you don't need to declare them via `type`.

 ```ocaml
 # `Zinger 3;; (* prefix constructors with a backtick for the inferred variants *)